GeoffreyGriffin/eduspark2/README.md

-# 📚 Online Learning Platform
+# 📚 Eduspark Learning Platform

 An intuitive and modern online learning platform where users can enroll in courses, track their progress, and participate in discussions.
 This project leverages the power of Flask for the backend and React with Vite for a fast and responsive frontend experience.